Idosu-lab/lane-detection/README.md

 we have one more for the night if we decide to do it

 # Crosswalk detection
-You can just run crosswalk.py file and see the result (it's not related to any other file)
+You can just run crosswalk.py file and see the result (it's not related to any other code file and it works just with miamifirstbasic.avi)